Coronavirus pushing Cambodia back into poverty | DW | 13.08.2020

 Cambodia's fight against poverty

-The World Bank as well as the Asian Development Bank (ADB) warn that poverty may increase significantly.
+The World Bank as well as the Asian Development Bank (ADB) warn that poverty may significantly increase.
 According to the ADB, the current crisis could push an additional 1.3 million Cambodians into poverty.
 That's about 8% of the population.

-This is likely to put an end — at least temporarily — to Cambodia's successful fight against poverty over the past 2 decades.
+This is likely to put an end — at least temporarily — to Cambodia's successful fight against poverty over the past two decades.

 On top of that are millions of Cambodians who live just above the poverty line.
 They are also heading toward harsh times.